CrisRu95/ExonSurfer/README.md

-# ExonPrimerSurfer
+# ExonSurfer

-ExonPrimerSurfer is a python3 program, designed for the design of high specific transcript primers, using the Ensembl database and the blastn algorithm in order to identify and find the proper exon binding of the transcripts.
+ExonSurfer is a python3 program, designed for the design of high specific transcript primers, using the Ensembl database and the blastn algorithm in order to identify and find the proper exon binding of the transcripts.

 The advantages of ExonPrimerSurfer are: